shrutikasalve50-star/VOIS-AICTE-Agriculture-Analysis/README.md

 Conclusion

 The analysis demonstrates that agricultural performance varies across seasons, crops, and regions.
 Environmental conditions, resource usage, and economic factors also contribute to differences in agricultural outcomes.

-The project provides data-driven insights that can support better seasonal crop planning, resource management, and agricultural decision-making.
+The project provides data-driven insights that can support better seasonal crop planning, resource management, and agricultural decision-making.tcomes.

-The project focuses on differences in agricultural performance across Kharif, Rabi, and Zaid seasons, along with crop, regional, environmental, resource, and economic factors.icultural outcomes.